kym150/spotify/future.md

 ---

 ## Conclusions
+In conclusion , we were able to successfully create a playlist generator that met our requirements.
 In conclusion, we were able to successfully create a playlist generator that met our requirements.
-We've learnt that there is a huge amount of data about individual tracks, and collections of playlists out there for us to use, and we've been able to work with some extremely large datasets.
+It can work for both the 'cold start' problem and can take a range of themes as an input.

 ## Future Work